AdaptiveParticles/LibAPR/README.md

 make install
 ```

 Tests are stored in a submodule.
-Run these commands in order to run tests:
+Run these commands in order to run tests: (REMOVE????, not sure if this is still valid, we will do a different approach host the files somewhere))

 ```
     git submodule init